ImChet/ChetBot/README.md

 ChetBot is a Discord bot that can handle file conversions, combine PDF files, create Comma and Tab delimited files, and more.

-I wrote ChetBot as an introduction into Python, trying to see what I could teach myself.

-###### Don't judge my code too harshly.
-I would love suggestions on how to improve my code.

 ## Event Listeners
 ##### When a Member joins your server
 Description of on_member_join